 Unused headspace in stockrooms can often be valuable for storing more inventory.
 Most retail stores have fairly high ceilings that can be used to free up floor space and take on more products.
 It’s therefore vital to maximise your vertical storage space.
 An easy solution is reorganising your stockroom and installing the tallest possible storage units.
 The sooner you replace shorter storage shelves, the less time and money will be lost in the future.

-If taller shelving doesn’t seem adequate, there is opportunity to assess your stock room layout and move upwards.
+If taller shelving doesn’t seem adequate, there is an opportunity to assess your stock room layout and move upwards.
 Mezzanine flooring provides an affordable alternative to increasing your building’s floor area or relocating.
-Major fashion retailer, DKNY, were able to squeeze every bit out of their storage area by installing a bespoke mezzanine.
+Major fashion retailer, DKNY, was able to squeeze every bit out of their storage area by installing a bespoke mezzanine.
 This was designed with a very high point load, enabling them to store heavy goods on the mezzanine and beneath it.
 Although their store had restricted access and was confined within a shopping mall, the finished results boosted space for their operations.

 3) Clear Stock Labelling